thesnowballino/empirical_likelihood_anova/README.rst

     Sum of probs:             1.000000000000325
     The solution converged.

-A brief explanation of this output: the output includes residual (there is a non-linear equation that we solve numerically using ``scipy``), MELE - **Maximum Empirical Likelihood Estimator** of the commom mean.
+A brief explanation of this output: the output includes residual (there is a non-linear equation that we solve numerically using ``scipy``), MELE - **Maximum Empirical Likelihood Estimator** of the common mean.
 Actually, the test builds a distribution on our samples: so there is probability attached to every value of the sample.
 We can check if the distribution that we've got is really a distribution (attached probabilities is positive and sums to 1).

 After ``fit()`` method you can print some things: